Encore Las Vegas

 Encore Las Vegas (also called Encore at Wynn Las Vegas or simply Encore) is a luxury resort, casino and hotel located on the Las Vegas Strip in Paradise, Nevada.
 The resort is connected to its sister resort, Wynn Las Vegas, located directly south.
 Both are owned by Wynn Resorts and located on the former site of the Desert Inn resort, which Steve Wynn purchased and closed in 2000.
 Encore took the place of two Desert Inn hotel structures, the Palms and St. Andrews towers, both demolished in 2004.
-Construction of Encore began on April 28, 2006, the one-year anniversary of Wynn Las Vegas' opening.
+Construction of Encore began on April 28, 2006, the first anniversary of Wynn Las Vegas' opening.
 The Encore project, built by Tutor Saliba, cost $2.3 billion.
 It opened on December 22, 2008.

 The 48-story hotel tower includes 2,034 rooms, and the resort also offers 72000 sqft of gaming space, as well as the Encore Esplanade retail area.
 In addition, it has several restaurants, including one dedicated to singer Frank Sinatra.
 The resort has also had several clubs, two of which were added in 2010, marking the completion of the Wynn resort complex.
 The property includes the Encore Theater, originally built for Wynn Las Vegas and now located in between the two resorts.
+The property is also home to a spa and 60000 sqft in convention space.
 Encore has received numerous accolades, including the AAA Five Diamond Award and the Five Star award from Forbes Travel Guide.